multiscale-cosim/ModularScience-Cosim-Template/cosim_example_demos/TVB-NEST-demo/README.md

-# TVB-NEST-demo
-temporary repo for a TVB-NEST demonstrator

 ## Changelog for cosim template demo
 * transformation with InterscaleHUB
 * temporary result folder creation and deletion upon run in run.py
 * removed launcher subfolder
 * removed transformation subfolder
 * neccessary changes of relative paths in run.py and parameter.py
+* moved old demo files and cleanup

+# TVB-NEST-demo
+temporary repo for a TVB-NEST demonstrator

 ## Topic
 This repository is a demonstration for the co-simulation between TVB, NEST and Elephant.